If you are visiting Budapest in summer, take a perfect day trip to Lake Balaton, Hungary, and thank me later!

 Kapolcs

-If not for the festival, you can visit the village for its pretty row of water mills at Eger stream’s shore.
+If not for the festival, you can visit the village for its pretty row of water mills at Eger Stream’s shore.

 Where to Stay in Kapolcs: Kapolcs Cottage